ros2/rclc/rclc_lifecycle/QUALITY_DECLARATION.md

 `rclc_lifecycle` contains C code and therefore must be concerned with ABI stability, and will maintain ABI stability within a ROS distribution.

-### ABI and ABI Stability Within a Released ROS Distribution [1.vi]
+### API and ABI Stability Within a Released ROS Distribution [1.vi]

 `rclc_lifecycle` will not break API nor ABI within a released ROS distribution, i.e. no major releases once the ROS distribution is released.
-Any ABI break in **rclc_lifecycle** will be done between minor versions and it should be clearly stated in the release notes.

 ## Change Control Process [2]